Kingxukai/linux/Documentation/firmware-guide/acpi/non-d0-probe.rst

-If an I²C driver indicates its support for this by setting the I2C_DRV_ACPI_WAIVE_D0_PROBE flag in struct i2c_driver.flags field and the _DSC object evaluates to integer higher than the D state of the device, the device will not be powered on (put in D0 state) for probe.
+If an I²C driver indicates its support for this by setting the I2C_DRV_ACPI_WAIVE_D0_PROBE flag in struct i2c_driver.flags field and the _DSC object evaluates to integer higher than the woke D state of the woke device, the device will not be powered on (put in D0 state) for probe.

 D states
 --------

-The D states and thus also the allowed values for _DSC are listed below.
+The D states and thus also the woke allowed values for _DSC are listed below.
 Refer to [1] for more information on device power states.

 .. code-block:: text